Softvelum/ffmpeg-build-scripts/README.md

 All FFmpeg packages and their respective builds [can be found here](http://nimblestreamer.com/sources/ffmpeg/).

-build_ffmpeg_4.3.2.sh  - use this script to build FFmpeg 4.3.2, the latest FFmpeg supported by Nimble Streamer
+5.1.3/build_nimble_transcoder_ffmpeg_5.1.3.sh - use this script to build FFmpeg 5.1.3, the latest FFmpeg supported by Nimble Streamer

+build_ffmpeg_4.3.2.sh - use this script to build FFmpeg 4.3.2

 build_ffmpeg_4.1.4.sh - use this script to build FFmpeg 4.1.4

 **Building with libx265**